University-related costs include tuition and mandatory fees.

 International Students: As authorized under the insurance laws for higher education students in Massachusetts (section 275 of Chapter 151 of the Acts of 1996), the University of Massachusetts Lowell requires that all international students must enroll in the University’s Student Health Insurance Plan.

 The Veterans Administration has approved the University of Massachusetts Lowell for undergraduate study.
-For details regarding veteran tuition benefits, refer to the Registrar's Office website (www.uml.edu/registrar/).
+Visit the Office of Veterans Services for more information.

 Should it be necessary to utilize the services of a collection agency or attorney for an overdue student account, the student will be liable for any and all legal fees, commissions, and associated service charges.

-The University of Massachusetts Lowell offers a low-cost, interest-free payment option administered by Academic Management Services (AMS).
+The University of Massachusetts Lowell offers a low-cost, interest-free payment option.
 This plan allows students to budget the annual cost of tuition and fees over a ten month period.
-Please call AMS directly at 1-800-635-0120 or contact the Financial Aid Office, Dugan Hall, UMass Lowell South (978-934-3570) for more information.
+Visit the Solution Center for more information on payment options.

 University-related costs include tuition and mandatory fees.
-Please contact the Student Financial Services (www.uml.edu/Tuition-fees/default.aspx) for more information.
+Please contact the Solution Center for more information on tuition and fees.